Karl Urban

 Karl Urban's sons: Hunter and Indiana

-It seemed that the actor's family life was settled, and his fans sighed with disappointment, while the couple and their children enjoyed life in a luxurious mansion in Auckland's Herne Bay, worth 5 million New Zealand dollars.
-However, in 2014, fans were shocked by the news of the couple's divorce, to which they gave no comments.
+It seemed the actor's family life was settled, and his fans sighed with disappointment, while the couple and their children enjoyed life in a luxurious mansion in Auckland's Herne Bay worth 5 million New Zealand dollars.
+However, in 2014, fans were shocked by news of the couple's divorce, which they declined to comment on.

-Later, the house, where ten years of family life had passed, was sold for almost seven million dollars.
+Later, the house where ten years of family life had unfolded was sold for almost seven million dollars.
 Karl was increasingly seen with actress Katee Sackhoff.

 Karl Urban and Katee Sackhoff